 You get amazing sound quality without the distortion or vibration that can plague other laptops.
 When I fired up Lizzo’s Good as Hell on Spotify and maxed out the volume, the 16-inch MacBook Pro filled our video studio with her soaring vocals.

 If you create content, the 16-inch MacBook Pro sports a studio-quality, 3-mic array that’s designed to rival the best dedicated Yeti mics out there.
-There’s 40 percent less hiss, so you should feel comfortable recording podcasts and definitely feel more confident when you’re on conference calls.
+There’s 40% less hiss, so you should feel comfortable recording podcasts and definitely feel more confident when you’re on conference calls.

 16-inch MacBook Pro specs and performance